chunshen1987/iEBE/EBE-Node/ResultCollector/EbeCollector_readme.txt

 First are a few tables storing quantities related to initial states of events.

-1) Table "ecc_id_list".
+1) Table "ecc_id_lookup".
 This table stores the correspondence between the type of weight function used in eccentricity calculation and a unique ecc_id.
 -- ecc_id (integer)
 -- ecc_type_name (text)

-2) Table "sd_ecc".
+2) Table "eccentricity".
 -- event_id (integer primary key)
 -- ecc_id (integer).
 This determines the weight function.
 -- r_power (integer).
 This is the m value.
--- order (integer).
-This is the n value.
+-- n (integer).
+This is the harmonic order.
 -- ecc_real (real)
 -- ecc_imag (real)